wkorando/developer/java-panama/upcall.md

 ## Introduction

-This lab introduces you to ...
+This lab introduces you to upcalls, i.e. native C code invoking some Java code via the FFM API.

 Estimated Time: 15 minutes

-### About <Product/Technology> (Optional)
-Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
-Keep this section fairly concise.
-If you find yourself needing more than to sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives